soyoahn/soyoahn.github.io/_posts/2026-03-20-i-want-to-aquascape.md

 ## It's that time again

-Welp, I'm five months into my third pregnancy and this sudden and overwhelming urge to start an aquarium has reared its bizarre head again.
+Welp, I'm five months into my third pregnancy and the sudden and overwhelming urge to start an aquarium has reared its bizarre head again.

 I'm watching a lot of [MD Fish Tanks](https://www.youtube.com/watch?v=d1Uwr0lK9pc) and [The Small Scape](https://www.youtube.com/watch?v=VxqfdC5vk5Q), but I need to just sit down and plan my aquarium.